ErikaJPB/ErikaJPB/README.md

 - 🔭 I’m currently working on [The frontend Expert Challenge from AlgoExpert](https://github.com/ErikaJPB/Frontend-Questions)

-- 🌱 I’m currently learning Typescript and Tailwind.
+- 🌱 I’m currently learning Typescript and Tailwind and practicing both with a new personal project called [BookCove](https://github.com/ErikaJPB/Book-Finder).

 - 📧 You can reach me at: erikajpinedab@gmail.com or